qh96/learn-to-build-react/README.md

 # Learn To Build React

 It took me a couple of days to read [Build react from scratch](https://github.com/zpao/building-react-from-scratch) which is mainly what I focused on as well as [Learn-React-Source-Code](https://github.com/cyan33/learn-react-source-code) which has detailed tutorial blogs to explain some main perceptions.
-These are pretty good materials to understand react source codes, the work flow and perceive the shortcuts.
+These are pretty good materials to understand react source codes, the work flow and perceive the shortcuts. **To make it more understandable, these blogs try to give more add-ons on how react works step by steps.**

 ## Blogs
 * [What happened in App.js]()